 Danja Fistula Center, Niger

-In February 2012, WFF opened a new fistula hospital with operational partner SIM, in Danja, Niger.
-Located in rural southern Niger, the Danja Fistula Center (DFC Niger) offers comprehensive services to women suffering from obstetric fistulas including free surgery, empowerment/reintegration programs and individual recovery plans.
-Center staff also provides surrounding communities with prevention education, conducts training for medical professionals as well as publishes clinical research on obstetric fistula to advance future treatment protocols.
+In February 2012, WFF opened a new fistula hospital with operational partner SIM in Danja, Niger.
+Located in rural, southern Niger, the Danja Fistula Center (DFC Niger) offers comprehensive services to women suffering from childbirth injuries.
+Center staff also provide surrounding communities with prevention education, conduct training for medical professionals and publish clinical research on childbirth injuries to advance future treatment protocols.

-Niger is one of the poorest countries in the world with the highest rate of child marriage in the world at 75%.
-Child marriage leads to girls leaving school and the result is a high illiteracy rate in Niger.
-In response, DFC Niger provides fistula survivors educational classes and vocational skills training so they are empowered to generate income from handicraft work they create.
+Women at DFC Niger can also attend educational classes and vocational skills training that empowers them to generate income from a craft.
 Women may choose to take classes in literacy and health and training in sewing, knitting, embroidery, cooking, and more.
-With these programs, women are welcomed back into their communities with valuable skills to provide goods and services appreciated by all, and to support themselves and their families.
+With these programs, women are welcomed back into their communities because of valuable skills that provide goods and services appreciated by all and that support themselves and their families.